CIP 1 - Cardano Improvement Proposals

 - Check if sufficient time has been allowed for proper discussion amongst the community.

-- Ensure the motivation behind the CIP is valid and (if applicable) backward compatibility is addressed.
+- Ensure the motivation behind the CIP is valid and that design choices have relevant justifications or rationale.

 - Confirm licensing terms are acceptable.